How do I know if my Roomba is charging? (Light Turns Off)

 Over time, dust, dirt, and carbon can accumulate on the charging ports, hindering the ability of your vacuum to connect and charge effectively.

 So, make sure no debris or dust is blocking the charging contacts preventing the Roomba from making a proper connection.
-Take a soft dry cloth and clean the charging ports of the home base and Roomba.

 Note: charging connectors are tiny and can become worn or loose, leading to connectivity issues.
 If your charging connector appears to be broken, please get in touch with Irobot customer care.